piyushsachdeva/CKA-2024/README.md

 # Certified Kubernetes Administrator(CKA) 2024
 This is the GitHub repository to host all the notes, diagrams, assignments, and resources from the CKA course published on YouTube.

-## 1. Cluster Architecture and Core Concepts:
+### Day 1: Docker Fundamentals

-**Day1 Video**: Docker Fundamentals
+**Status**: Yet to be published

-    *  What is Docker?
+- What is Docker?

-    *  How is it different from Virtual Machines
+- How is it different from Virtual Machines
 -  Docker Architecture
 -  Docker flow
 -  Docker commands

 **Day 2 Video:** Dockerize an application
     - What is Dockerfile, and how do you write it?